finson/sketch/libraries/FirmataDevice/device-driver.md

 Each of the device driver methods returns an `int` value to the caller.
 The meaning of the returned `int` varies depending on the method called.
 Handles, byte counts, and error status returns are all handled by Firmata the same way.
 Handle values and byte counts are always positive, to distinguish them from error return values.

-For transmission by Firmata, the `int` is considered to be a 14-bit signed integer.
+For transmission by Firmata, the `int` being returned is considered to be a 14-bit signed integer.
 The low-order 7 bits are put in the LSB, and bit 7 is set to 0.
 The higher-order 6 bits and the sign bit are put in the MSB, and bit 7 is set to 0.
 The resulting two bytes are stored in the header at offsets 6 and 7.
 The value is reassembled and sign extended by Firmata on the client side before passing it back to the original caller.

 Note that the byte count returned by the various methods is the number of actual bytes read or written, it is *not* the length of the encoded message body.
 Once the message body is decoded back to the raw values on the client, the two lengths will again be equal.
 The encode/decode should all happen outside the view of the caller, so this won't be a problem except as something to remember when debugging and looking at the messages as they are transmitted.